1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals

-\end{lem} \begin{proof} The idea of the proof is to use a first and second moment calculation given $\sF_{t^a}$ to prove that the sum converges to the integral faster than $1/\beta_t$.
-We set $t_1 \coloneqq t \beta_t^{-6}$ and
+\end{lem} \begin{proof} By linearity of sum and integral, we can and will suppose that $\abs{\Upsilon(r)} \leq r^{3/4}$, $r\in[0,1]$.
+The idea is to use a first and second moment calculation given $\sF_{t^a}$ to prove the sum converges to the integral faster than $1/\beta_t$.
+But we apply this strategy only to particles killed after time $t_1 \coloneqq t \beta_t^{-6}$: we first consider

-The first step consists in showing that $\beta_t \Xi_t \to 0$ in probability, by the means of a first and second moment calculation.
+and show $\beta_t \Xi_t \to 0$ in probability by the means of a first and second moment calculation.
 We start with the first moment: by the first part of \eqref{eq:first-moment-on-the-stopping-line-gamma}, we have